paymill/paymill-js/readme.md

 ## Usage

 ### Initialization
-Before start using the wrapper you have to initialize, using your private PAYMILL key: ``paymill.initialize(yourApiKey);``.
+Before using the wrapper you have to initialize it, using your private PAYMILL key: ``paymill.initialize(yourApiKey);``.

 ### Services